readyvd/Projects-2022/README.md

 # Projects-2022
-This are projects I made during my first year of programming.
+These are projects I made during my first year of programming.

-Some of these are assignments, some are just side projects I did for fun.
+Some of these are assignments from classes, some are just side projects I did for fun.